SchweizerischeBundesbahnen/open-source-polarion-java-repo-template/CODING_STANDARDS.md

 4. [mypy](http://mypy-lang.org/) - Mypy is a static type checker for Python that helps detect and prevent type-related errors using optional static typing.

+## Docker Best Practices and Guidelines

+This document outlines the best practices and guidelines to be followed when working with Docker for this project.
+Adhering to these practices ensures consistency, security, and efficiency in Dockerfile and container management.

+### Best Practices Guidelines

+Please refer to the following best practices guidelines for detailed recommendations:

+1. [Docker Official Best Practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) - Docker's official documentation provides a comprehensive guide on best practices for writing Dockerfiles.
+It covers various aspects including image size optimization, layer caching, and security considerations.

+2. [Google Container Best Practices](https://cloud.google.com/solutions/best-practices-for-building-containers) - Google Cloud offers best practices for building and deploying containers, covering topics like image security, resource optimization, and container orchestration.

+3. [Red Hat Container Best Practices](https://www.redhat.com/en/topics/containers/container-best-practices) - Red Hat provides best practices for building and managing containers, focusing on security, performance, and scalability aspects.

+4. [Microsoft Dockerfile best practices](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/docker-application-development-process/docker-app-development-workflow) - Microsoft offers best practices for Dockerfile development, including multi-stage builds, image tagging, and Docker Compose usage.

+### Linters and Static Analysis Tools

+While Dockerfiles are not typically linted like source code, you can use static analysis tools to ensure adherence to best practices and detect potential issues:

+1. [Hadolint](https://github.com/hadolint/hadolint) - Hadolint is a Dockerfile linter that checks Dockerfiles for common mistakes and best practices violations.
+It provides suggestions for improving Dockerfile quality and security.

+2. [Docker Bench for Security](https://github.com/docker/docker-bench-security) - Docker Bench for Security is a script that checks for dozens of common best-practices around deploying Docker containers in production.

+3. [Trivy](https://github.com/aquasecurity/trivy) - Trivy is a vulnerability scanner for containers and other artifacts, providing detailed reports on security vulnerabilities in Docker images.

 ---

 This setup provides both the high-level guidelines for coding standards and best practices, as well as practical tools (linters) that can be used to enforce these standards in your project.